mimblewimble/grin/doc/code_structure.md

 - config
   Code for handling configuration.
 - core
   All core types: Hash, Block, Input, Output, and how to serialize them.
-Core mining algorith, and more.
+Core mining algorithm, and more.
 - doc
   All documentation.
 - servers